StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   >
   > This parameter is valid only when the StarRocks table uses the Aggregate table and all its value columns are computed by the `sum` function.

+- `INTO TABLE`

+  Specifies the name of the destination StarRocks table.

+`data_desc` can also optionally include the following parameters:

 - `PARTITION`

    Specifies the partitions into which you want to load data.
 By default, if you do not specify this parameter, the source data will be loaded into all partitions of the StarRocks table.